Last update: 01/22/2022

 More information on tour regulations is available here.

-Restaurants that are open in Malawi
+Restaurants and bars that are open in Malawi

 Ready to eat lots of delicious food?
 Malawian restaurants are open so you’ll be able to eat your fill if you visit now.
+Bars are also currently open.

 More information on restaurant regulations can be found here.